FISHERS OF MEN

 Only artificial baits may be used.
 No live or cut bait is permitted (pork baits are permitted).
 All bass must be caught alive in a legal and sporting manner.
 No snagging.
 Each competitor may only use 1 rod at a time.
 No more than 1 line in the water at a time per angler.
 Trolling with the combustion motor is not permitted.
 No competitor may leave the boat to land or catch fish.

 All participants are expected to abide by all state and federal laws and game regulations.
 Any team who intentionally violates a law or regulation in an attempt to gain an unfair advantage will have their catch disqualified.
-Bringing short fish or slot fish to the scales will be penalized as described in rule 12.
+Bringing short fish or slot fish to the scales will be penalized as described in rule 13.
 In the case of multiple governing authorities, the strictest law is applicable.
-Any participant who consumes, or is under the influence of alcoholic beverages, stimulants or depressants during any Fishers of Men function will have their catch disqualified.
+Any participant who consumes, or is under the influence of alcoholic beverages, stimulants or depressants during any Fishers of Men function, including the pre-tournament meeting may be disqualified from the tournament.
 (Prescribed medications taken per doctor’s instructions are excluded)

-A limit of 5 bass (largemouth, smallmouth, spotted bass) may be weighed in.
+A limit of 5 (or 3, in some cases) bass (largemouth, smallmouth, spotted bass) may be weighed in.
+The tournament director may reduce the limit from 5 fish to 3 fish in cases where he/she deems necessary.
 Minimum lengths will be set at the discretion of the division director but at no time will be less than the legal limit.
 Lengths will be measured with mouth closed.
 A short fish or slot fish brought to the scales will not be weighed, and will result in a 1 pound penalty.
 Dead fish will be penalized .25 (1/4) pound.
 The dead fish penalty will also apply to any fish weighed as a Big Fish if that fish is dead.
-All culling must be done at the time the 6th fish is caught; no team may continue fishing with more than the tournament limit in the livewell at any time during the tournament, with the exception of dead fish that is not included in their limit.
-The penalty for possessing more than 5 fish, bringing more than 5 fish to the scales, or culling at the ramp will be 1 pound.
-That 1 pound will be deducted from the total weight of the team’s best 5 fish.
+All culling must be done at the time the 6th (or 4th, if the limit is 3) fish is caught; no team may continue fishing with more than the tournament limit in the livewell at any time during the tournament, with the exception of dead fish that is not included in their limit.
+The penalty for possessing more than a limit of fish, bringing more than a limit of fish to the scales, or culling at the ramp will be 1 pound.
+That 1 pound will be deducted from the total weight of the team’s best limit of fish.
 On any water where State or local laws prohibit culling or impose limits of less than 5 fish, the state or local laws will replace the above as the rule.
+The tournament director may reduce the limit from 5 fish to 3 fish in cases where he/she deems necessary.

 Competitors shall remain with their partners in the boat at all times during the tournament, except in the event of sickness or brief excursions for "nature calling", severe storm or other such hazard.
 It is permitted for a competitor to leave the boat for marina services.
 On competition days, competitors may leave the boat to dislodge it, but only to return the boat in the direction it came from.
 Leaving the boat, on a competition day, to advance it is not permitted.
 (In falling water conditions, a team may leave the boat to advance it only to return from water they accessed without leaving the boat.)
 If for any reason either or both team members decide to leave the tournament waters early, both members shall bear full responsibility for notifying a tournament official.
 If one team member leaves the water early, he/she must notify the director before returning to fish and the other team member may continue fishing in his/her absence.
 In the event that he/she does not intend to return, his/her partner may continue fishing alone for the remainder of the tournament hours.
 In case of a breakdown, one partner may return with fish by another tournament boat or a boat designated by FOM tournament staff while the other partner is permitted to stay with the disabled boat.